Kiko2606/Superwoman/README.md

 Superwoman
 ==========
-That's the story of a super woman who had been
+That's the story of a super woman who has been .... it's your yes you (the person that is reading this shit...) turn to continue the story ;) Just to add an other thing i just don't understand what's themmeaning of shit site...